Natak-Mesh/Nucleus_V1/reticulum_mesh/tak_transmission/reticulum_module/new_implementation/README.md

 The PeerDiscovery module is now fully independent of WiFi/OGM status, making it more resilient and simpler.
 It relies solely on Reticulum's native announce mechanism to build and maintain peer awareness.

-### LinkManager Module
+### PacketManager Module
-The LinkManager module has been implemented with:
+The PacketManager module implements:
-- Robust encrypted link establishment and maintenance
-- Physical layer statistics tracking (RSSI, SNR)
-- Automatic link re-establishment for failed connections
-- Link health monitoring with configurable intervals
-- Status tracking and reporting for all active links
-- JSON export for external monitoring and integration
+- Direct packet transmission to peers
+- Built-in delivery confirmation
+- Automatic retry mechanism with exponential backoff
-- Detailed metrics and statistics for performance analysis
+- Buffer management for retries

-The LinkManager integrates with the node status monitoring to focus on establishing and maintaining links to non-WiFi nodes.
-It efficiently manages all aspects of link lifecycle, from creation to monitoring to graceful shutdown.
+- Efficient packet processing and tracking

+The PacketManager focuses on reliable packet delivery without the overhead of persistent links.
+It uses PeerDiscovery's IN destination for receiving packets and creates outbound destinations as needed for transmission.

 ### Next Steps
 The next components to implement are:
-1. PacketManager - For handling reliable packet delivery with retries
-2. FileManager - For handling file operations
+1. FileManager - For handling file operations
-3. ReticulumHandler - The main coordinator integrating all components
+2. ReticulumHandler - The main coordinator integrating all components